-Program Source Uses of Funds Ехр ected Amour nt Available Yea ır 3 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ CDBG Public - Federal Acquisition, Admin & Planning, Economic Development, Housing, Public Improvements, Public Services \$1,378,966 \$0 \$1,589,078 \$2,968,044 \$3,116,167 A HUD formula-based program that annually allocates funds for a wide range of eligible housing and community development activities.
-HOME Public - Federal Acquisition, Homebuyer Assistance, Homeowner Rehab Multifamily Rental New Construction Multifamily Rental Rehab New Construction for Ownership TBRA \$824,382 \$153,362 \$2,429,289 \$3,407,033 \$1,122,163 A HUD formula-based program that annually allocates funds to support affordable housing programs.
+Program Source Uses of Funds Expected Amount Available Year 1 Expected Narrative of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder Description of ConPlan \$ CDBG public - federal Acquisition Admin and Planning Economic Development Housing Public Improvements Public Services \$1,453,467 \$0 \$0 \$1,453,467 \$4,495,133 A HUD formula- based program that annually allocates funds for a wide range of eligible housing and community development activities. НОМЕ public - federal Acquisition Homebuyer assistance Homeowner rehab Multifamily rental new construction Multifamily rental rehab New construction for ownership TBRA \$713,127 \$0 \$1,793,006 \$2,506,133 \$1,946,545 A HUD formula- based program that annually allocates funds to support affordable housing programs.

-Table 5 - Expected Resources - Priority Table
+Table 2 - Expected Resources - Priority Table

-Explain how federal funds will leverage those additional resources (private, state and local funds), including a description of how matching requirements will be satisfied
+Explain how federal funds will leverage those additional resources (private, state, and local funds), including a description of how matching requirements will be satisfied.
+I

 The City recognizes that the City's annual entitlement and formula allocations are not sufficient to meet all its needs, and that leveraging resources is critical to achieving the City's goals.
-The City continues to cultivate funding partners who can match the City's investment of CDBG and HOME funds and will attempt to leverage grants and other funding when appropriate to meet the objectives of the Annual Action Plan.
+The City continues to cultivate funding partners who can match the City's investment of CDBG and HOME funds.

-If appropriate, describe publicly owned land or property located within the jurisdiction that may be used to address the needs identified in the plan
+If appropriate, describe publicly owned land or property located within the jurisdiction that may be used to address the needs identified in the plan.